Hazard perception test

 To get a high score, click the mouse as soon as you see the hazard starting to develop.

-You don’t lose points if you click and get it wrong.
-However, you won’t score anything if you click continuously or in a pattern.
+You do not lose points if you click and get it wrong.
+However, you will not score anything if you click continuously or in a pattern.

 You only get one attempt at each clip.
-You can’t review or change your responses.
+You cannot review or change your responses.